-This page points to some highlights in the past century of musical resistance around the globe, providing a brief introduction to the kinds of art that inspire the work of the Cultures of Resistance Network's Make Art Not War project area.
-On separate pages, we take a more in-depth look at dissident music past and present in four Middle Eastern countries: follow the links to learn about the legacies of musical resistance in Iran, Iraq, Lebanon, and Palestine.
+This page points to some highlights in the past century of musical resistance around the globe, providing a brief introduction to the kinds of art that inspire the work of the Cultures of Resistance Network‘s Make Art Not War project area.
+On separate pages, we take a more in-depth look at dissident music past and present in four Middle Eastern countries.
+Follow the links below to learn about the legacies of musical resistance in:

 Scores of twentieth-century dissidents have turned to song and symphony as vehicles to mobilize against censorship, fascism, and racism.
 Decades after state censorship of his Lady Macbeth opera, Dmitri Shostakovich risked arrest with his audacious setting of Yevtushenko’s poem “Babi Yar” in his Symphony No. 13, which commemorated the Nazi massacre of 200,000 Jews near Kiev during WWII.
 “Look Out, Verwoerd” by South African singer/activist Vuyisile Mini, offered an ominous, albeit melodic warning to the first engineer of Apartheid, Hendrik Verwoerd, while inspiring countless South Africans to organize for their rights as citizens in 1950’s South Africa.
 Bob Marley, in addition to being one of the world’s all-time greatest songwriters, was also a vocal advocate of peace and black power in the political tumult of 1970’s Jamaica.